 — Melanie Dione (@themelaniedione) February 19, 2020

-While I was frantically searching for the tweet, Penelope informed me that someone reposted some of the thread on Facebook, and other ladies were sharing their horror stories with the men in their lives.
-(Thanks Pen!)
+While I was frantically searching for the tweet, Nic informed me that someone reposted some of the thread on Facebook, and other ladies were sharing their horror stories with the men in their lives.

 Dan may not have left B. physically, but in every other capacity, he was gone.
 Now, if B. had been of sound mind, but her body was wasting away, there could be a possibility that she could have suggested for him to be happy, see other women, and move on without her, as she is dying.
 I could see myself making that kind of concession when dying, provided that it was done PRIVATELY and out of my line of sight.